 Chlamydia is a sexually transmitted infection that is common in men and women alike.
 There are no distinguishing symptoms when one gets infected with chlamydia, at least not at the beginning.
-Women and men can experience a burning urinal sensation, pain in the abdominal region, painful sex intercourse, for women, and a genital discharge, which should be alarming enough for them to get tested for this disease.
+Women and men can experience a burning urinal sensation, pain in the abdominal region, painful sexual intercourse, for women, and a genital discharge, which should be alarming enough for them to get tested for this disease.
 If you have one of the above-mentioned symptoms, you should definitely see a doctor and ask him to get tested for this sexually transmitted disease.
-Chlamydia is usually caused by bacteria and is transmitted through vaginal, anal or oral sex contact, and of course, if practicing unsafe sex.
+Chlamydia is usually caused by bacteria and is transmitted through vaginal, anal or oral sexual contact, and of course, if practicing unsafe sex.

 Risks And Associations